Mangnuo Tengtiao "Cane" 2014 First Spring

 • weight: 200 g / 7.05 oz

-This is WYMM’s signature tea.
-It is a sheng pu-erh that brews bright golden with a rich and sweet flavour, and with the aroma of fresh-cut grass in the morning.
-For the initial 6 steeps, there is a pronounce bitter taste that lingers in back of the tongue with hints of astringency, which are slowly replaced with a bold honey aftertaste.
-The liquor is heady because of the ultra concentrated nutrients in this tea.
-Each serving of this tea can be steeped up to 20 times.
+This is WYMMTEA’s signature tea.
+Handmade with the premium first flush of 2014 spring from Mangnuo village, this sheng pu-er brews bright golden with a vegetal, minty and honey flavour and with the aroma of freshly mown grass in the morning.
+The tea is filled with powerful and masculine chaqi.
+A pronounced bitter taste lingers in the back of the tongue with hints of astringency in the initial steeps, which are slowly replaced with a honey aftertaste.
+The liquor is heady because of the ultra-concentrated nutrients in this tea.
+Each serving of this tea can last up to 20 steeps.

 Weight: